6669venus/wgtf/README.txt

-NGT
+WGTF
 ===========
-NGT stands for "Next Generation Tools."
-It is a global tools initiative to rebuild Wargaming tools on a new framework that is driven by a plug-in based architecture.
+WGTF stands for "Wargaming Tools Framework" It is a global tools initiative to rebuild Wargaming tools on a new framework that is driven by a plug-in based architecture.
 This architecture would allow for greater flexibility in sharing code and common functionality across multiple projects as well as supporting